Physical processes in protoplanetary disks: Disk dispersal

 \subsection{MHD winds}

-The theoretical and observational arguments for photoevaporation being an important component of disk evolution are strong, but it is not proven that other processes do not also contribute to disk dispersal.
+The theoretical and observational arguments for photoevaporation being an important component of disk evolution are strong, but other processes may also contribute to disk dispersal.
 The obvious alternate candidate is MHD winds, which are likely to be present if mature disks retain a dynamically significant net magnetic field (see the discussion in \S\ref{sec_transport}).
 MHD disk winds have obvious qualitative differences from their photoevaporative cousins, \begin{itemize} \item Their strength depends upon the disk's net flux, rather than on the stellar radiation field. \item They can be accelerated from arbitrarily small radii, where even EUV-ionized gas would be bound, with a velocity proportional to the Keplerian velocity at the magnetic field footpoint. \item The local mass loss rate is (roughly) expected to scale with the disk surface density, rather than being (approximately) a constant independent of the underlying column. \item Predominantly neutral or molecular gas can, at least in principle, be accelerated (though it might subsequently be dissociated or ionized by stellar radiation). \end{itemize} If MHD disk winds are sufficiently strong, they can affect disk dispersal via some combination of mass and angular momentum loss.
 The resultant evolution can be quite similar to the photoevaporative case.
-In particular, if mass rather than angular momentum loss is dominant, Suzuki et al. \cite{suzuki10} showed that MHD winds lead to the formation of a shallow surface density profile at small radii and, eventually, an expanding inner hole.
+In particular, if mass rather than angular momentum loss is dominant, Suzuki et al. \cite{suzuki10,suzuki16} showed that MHD winds lead to the formation of a shallow surface density profile at small radii and, eventually, an expanding inner hole.
 In the opposite limit where angular momentum loss is strong (and mass loss negligible) Armitage et al. \cite{armitage13b} suggested that dispersal could occur through the late onset of magnetic braking.
 Whether this is possible depends entirely on how the mass to flux ratio of the disk changes over time, and hence on the uncertain question of how net flux is transported and lost (\S\ref{sec_field_transport}).
+The most realistic scenario is one in which winds are driven by a combination of thermal (i.e. photoevaporative) and MHD processes, with the rate and radial profile of the mass and angular momentum loss depending jointly on the magnetic field structure and on the strength of impinging high energy photons \cite{bai16}.